ryrob30/mobile-services.en/help/ios/configuration/hit-batching.md

 >
 >Hit batching requires SDK version 4.1 or later.

-To enable hit batching, you need to update your `ADBMobileConfig.json` and specify a value for `batchLimit`:
+To enable hit batching, update your `ADBMobileConfig.json` file and specify a value for `batchLimit`:

 ```js
 "analytics": {